How Often Should PAT Testing Be Done? A Risk Assessment Guide

 Assessment Factors

-Environment - The type of environment the equipment is used in will affect the likelihood of it being damaged.
-Equipment used in a harsh environment, such as a construction site or industrial workshop, is more likely to be damaged than equipment used in an office.
-When equipment is used in a wet environment, the severity of an electric shock may be higher.
+Environment - The environment affects both the likelihood of damage and the consequences of a fault.
+Equipment used on construction sites or in workshops is more likely to be damaged than equipment used in an office.
+In wet or damp locations, the potential severity of an electric shock is higher.

-Users - Trained and informed users are likely to report damage promptly, so hazards can be avoided.
-Conversely, untrained users, children and members of the public are less likely to notice and report damaged equipment.
-For some user groups, such as children and the elderly, the consequences of an electric shock are likely to be more severe.
+Users - Trained and informed users are more likely to spot damage and report it quickly.
+Children, members of the public and untrained users may not recognise hazards or may continue using damaged equipment.
+For some user groups (including children and the elderly) the consequences of electric shock are more severe.

 Frequency of use - Equipment that is used frequently is more likely to suffer damage than equipment that is used less often.

-Previous Inspections - Records of previous inspection and testing may highlight which equipment is most susceptible to damage.
-This could be certain types of equipment, equipment used in particular environments or by a specific user type.
+Previous records - Previous inspection and test results may show which equipment is most susceptible to damage.
+Patterns may relate to certain equipment types, environments, or user groups.

 Control Measures

-Inspection and testing - A formal visual inspection requires a detailed examination of the equipment, including opening the plug to check wiring, connections, fuse and cable grip.
-Testing will identify faults that can not be found by a visual inspection alone, such as a disconnected protective conductor.
-A PAT testing course can provide the necessary training to become competent in performing these inspections and tests and can often be done in-house by a staff member.
-We offer a PAT competent person course designed to equip participants with the knowledge and skills necessary to perform thorough visual inspections and tests.
+Inspection and testing - A formal visual inspection includes a detailed examination of the equipment, including opening the plug to check wiring, connections, fuse and cable grip.
+Electrical testing can identify faults that cannot be found by inspection alone, such as a disconnected protective conductor.
+If you need to train someone to carry this out in-house, see our PAT Competent Person course.

 Alternative Equipment - Increasing the frequency of inspection and testing will not prevent damage from occurring if the equipment is unsuitable for the environment or its use.
 Where recurring damage is found, the equipment may need to be replaced with a more rugged type, or substituted with a less dangerous alternative.
 For example, 230V mains powered hand tools may need to be replaced with battery-powered, air-powered or 110V equivalent types.